 Allen Dulles, Volume 5, page 318.

-Will history records that the Kennedy admin has it hands full with the Soviet Union, Cuba, and Vietnam, China was lurking behind the scenes.
+History records that the Kennedy admin had its hands full with the Soviet Union, Cuba, and Vietnam, China was lurking behind the scenes.
 The main concern was the Chinese nuclear plants.
 Neither the U.S. nor the Soviets wanted China to have nuclear weapons.
 The idea was floated of a Russian/American alliance to take them out but nothing ever came of that, since the Russians did not like the idea of harming a fellow communist state.
 The Soviets however, would not supply China with the technology to produce nukes.
 China was on its own but did succeed in setting off its first nuclear detention in October of 1964.

 Here is the list: